-Duxbury License Text: displays the license that you entered at installation time or afterwards.
+Duxbury License Text: displays the license that you entered at installation time or afterward.
 It also shows what the wizard presumes about whether your license is registered.

-Activation Computer: Normally this field shows the computer name you gave when you activated your Duxbury program.
+Activation Computer: Normally this field shows the computer name you supplied when you activated your Duxbury program.
 This applies whether your computer is a single-user system activated independently or whether it is the network host for a multi-user license.
-If your computer is activated as a client of a network server, however, it shows you the name of the server computer and possibly other information about that connection.
+If your computer is activated as a client of a network server, however, this field shows the name of the server computer and possibly other information about that connection.

-This section shows the results of all the diagnostic tests, or as many as were run.
+This section shows the results of all the diagnostic tests that were run.
 If a test was not run, it is usually because it does not apply, and its result field displays N/A.